By Sabrina Sucato and Abby Audenino

 View this post on Instagram

 If you’re looking for a shop that embodies the quintessential Hudson aesthetic, Finch is it.
-The hybrid antique shop was founded by Andrew Arrick, a luxury fashion leader for Yves Saint Laurent, Celine, and Vera Wang.
+The hybrid antique shop was founded by Andrew Arrick, who previously worked for luxury fashion brands Yves Saint Laurent, Celine, and Vera Wang.
 Arrick’s fashion retail experience allows him to expertly curate quality goods and blend them with a modern, timeless feel that’s perfect for the Hudson Valley.
 Finch sells covetable collector furniture alongside modern decorations in an experiential shopping environment.

 True to its name, Luddite keeps a low profile online, instead choosing to showcase its curated wares only on Instagram.
-If you’re on the hunt for furniture that melds modernity with rustic Adirondacks touches, you’ll want to check out this Germantown shop A.S.A.P.
-One thing to note: the shop is open Saturdays, Sundays, and by appointment.
+If you’re on the hunt for furniture that melds modernity with rustic Adirondacks touches, you’ll want to check out this Germantown shop as soon as possible.
+One thing to note: The shop is only open Saturdays, Sundays, and by appointment.

 It’s hard to describe Red Chair on Warren as an antique store.
 Yes, it technically is an antique store, thanks to its exquisite collection of 17th-, 18th-, and 19th-century collectibles.
 One step into the Warren Street shop, however, and you’ll think you wandered straight into a home editorial photoshoot.
 With treasures that play into the gray, blue, and white palettes, the shop is centered around Swedish, Belgian, and French antiques, and owner Jocie Sinauer frequently makes trips to France to hand-select items for the shop.
 Even if you’re not in the market for antiques at the moment, Red Chair the shop is a must-visit for interior inspiration alone.

-When you need a special gift days before Christmas or a last-minute present for a friend, head to Annex.
-Open 362 days a year, the Red Hook antique center contains wares from more than 30 dealers.
-New items arrive every day, which means the store’s landscape is always on the edit.
+When you need a statement piece for your dining room table or a last-minute gift for a friend, head to Annex.
+The Red Hook antique center contains wares from more than 30 dealers, making its selection quite comprehensive.
+What’s more, new items arrive every day, which means the store’s landscape is always on the edit.

 As something of a hidden gem in Rhinebeck, the Beekman Arms Antique Market is an upscale vintage center for collectable wares, jewelry, and decorative items.
 It’s located behind the Beekman Arms inside a classic red, two-story barn, so keep an eye out when you drive into town.

 After Hoffman’s Farm Market closed in 1990, it slowly but surely morphed into a charming antique barn.
 Inside, odds and ends of all sorts stock the floor.
-Hoffman’s gets a selection of new merchandise weekly, and sometimes even daily.
+Hoffman’s gets a selection of new merchandise weekly.
 Go in with an open mind and you just may come out with a record, a book, or even a vintage tub.
+Hoffman’s Barn is typically only open Fridays, Saturdays, and Sundays, but you can visit on weekdays by calling ahead.

-Hudson Valley Vintage is a unique antique shop.
-It offers all of the expected items like furniture, home décor, and other accessories, but, in a surprising twist, it also hosts painting workshops during which you can learn to give life to your own old furniture.
+Hudson Valley Vintage is a unique antique shop indeed.
+It offers all of the expected items like furniture, home décor, and accessories; plus, in a surprising twist, it also hosts painting workshops during which you can learn to give life to your old furniture.
 In keeping with this theme, Hudson Valley Vintage offers a variety of paints with different finishes for all of your own DIY-ing ventures.

 3301 Franklin Ave., Millbrook